autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 # Explorer and First Queries

-Now that you're in a good shape to use the AEC Data Model API, we can start experimenting with the queries and the explorer to get more confortable with this new service.
-In this section, we'll introduce you to the interface that will help you explore your design data in a simple way, focusing in the API itself.
-As said before, we don't want to worry about frameworks, coding and cloud providers at this point.
+Now that you're in good shape to use the AEC Data Model API, we can start experimenting with the queries and the explorer to get more comfortable with this new service.
+In this section, we'll introduce you to the interface that will help you explore your design data, focusing mainly in the API.
+As said before, we don't want to worry about frameworks, coding and cloud providers.
 We can keep it simple using the [explorer](https://aecdatamodel-explorer.autodesk.io).

-The UI of the explorer is intended to be simple and intuitive.
+The explorer's UI was built to be simple and intuitive.
 We'll use it mostly to perform our queries by passing the payload and checking the response, just like in the image below:

 ![Explorer UI](../../assets/images/explorerui.png)
 ![Explorer UI](../assets/images/explorerui.png)

-> The explorer is based in the [graphiql](https://github.com/graphql/graphiql) project!
-If you want additional details, feel free to check that out! ;)
+> The explorer is built on top of the [graphiql](https://github.com/graphql/graphiql) project!
+If you want additional details on this project, feel free to check its documentation ;)

-It also comes with multiple functionalities to check history of queries, formatting queries, configuring themes and shortcuts, and a button to display documentation of the API.
-This last option is the first one we'll check, as it provides us access to our APIs schema.
+It also comes with multiple functionalities to check the history of queries, format queries, configure themes and shortcuts, and a button to display the queries available with the API.
+This last option is the first one we'll go through, as it provides us access to our APIs schema.
 This will be our entry point.
-We'll start our journey getting familiar with the AEC Data Model API schema.
+We'll start our journey by getting familiar with the AEC Data Model API schema.

 ## AEC Data Model Schema